itsBaffled/itsBaffled.github.io/_posts/UE/2024-12-09-Easier-Editor-Debug-Visualization.md

-        // Finally, for each selected actor draw a little more information for (FSelectionIterator Selection(*GEditor->GetSelectedActors()); Selection; ++Selection)
+        // Finally, for each selected actor draw a little more information
+        // This requires the UnrealEd module so be sure to keep this OUT of gameplay modules for (FSelectionIterator Selection(*GEditor->GetSelectedActors()); Selection; ++Selection)
         {
             auto* Actor = Cast<AMyCoolActor>(*Selection);